btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 * flat data structures
 * functional reactive data flow

-I have discovered that an enterprise-wide global domain language from business literature to code,
+An explicit global domain language applied to business literature & code,
 	results in a reduction of software & abstraction mapping needed to encapsulate ambiguous naming.
 I have a couple of blog posts describing naming convention that adheres to the global domain language principle,
 	that I have tested across a few organizations ranging in complexity.